 |Short Term Parking Spaces||Wheelchair Lift|

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

-Located near the geographic center of Vermont, Randolph is an important intermodal transportation hub.
+The Amtrak station in Randolph consists of a platform across from the historic depot.
+The town, located near the geographic center of Vermont, is an important intermodal transportation hub.
 The Amtrak platform is adjacent to the headquarters of Stagecoach Transportation Services, a regional bus provider that links more than 30 towns in four counties.